-- Could be dependent on completion of recommendation A2, to create a common inventory of the scope of practice of the CDS sector. - Improving flexibility could be achieved through: - Tying contracts to program- or system-level commitments rather than individual client-level commitments, - Creating more space for trialing new ideas, being innovative in workforce use, - Considering indirect as well as direct costs to providing services, and - Honouring the proven track record of service providers by increasing flexibility for service providers with years of consistent service delivery results.
+- Could be dependent on completion of recommendation A2, to create a common inventory of the scope of practice of the CDS sector. - Consider ways contract structures could be more reflective of service for life approaches rather than fixed-term contract cycles. - Improving flexibility could be achieved through: - Tying contracts to program- or system-level commitments rather than individual client-level commitments, - Creating more space for trialing new ideas, being innovative in workforce use, - Considering indirect as well as direct costs to providing services, and - Honouring the proven track record of service providers by increasing flexibility for service providers with years of consistent service delivery results.